Klaudija Bubelytė

-Klaudija Bubelytė (born 29 March 2003) is a Lithuanian tennis player.
+Klaudija Bubelytė (born 29 March 2003) is a Lithuanian inactive tennis player.

-Bubelytė has a career-high singles ranking by the WTA of 491, achieved on 11 November 2024.
+Bubelytė has a career-high singles ranking by the WTA of 462, achieved on 18 November 2024.
 She also has a career-high WTA doubles ranking of 782, reached on 31 July 2023.
+Bubelytė has won two singles titles and two doubles titles on the ITF Circuit.

 Playing for Lithuania, Bubelytė has a win–loss record of 11–1.
 In 2024, Bubelytė will take part in Group I next year as a result of successful matches in the Billie Jean King Cup played in Vilnius, Lithuania.